Email bounces are among the most dreaded outcomes for email marketers—especially when they’ve previously enjoyed normal delivery rates.

-Domain-based blacklists look at a sender’s top-level and sub-domains when gauging reputation.
-These blacklists can have a larger impact on your delivery rates, since it’s common for a company to use multiple IPs to send from one domain.
+Domain-based blocklists look at a sender’s top-level and sub-domains when gauging reputation.
+These blocklists can have a larger impact on your delivery rates, since it’s common for a company to use multiple IPs to send from one domain.

 Following email marketing best practices, having suppression plans in place for both hard and soft bounces, and proactively monitoring your bounce rate metrics are just a few steps you can take to avoid ending up on a blocklist.

 These are just a few ways to identify and fix bounce issues before they snowball into larger problems.

 But there are other steps you can proactively take to improve your bounce rates, too.

 Becoming a certified sender requires hitting certain best practice metrics and increases your reputation with 75+ global mailbox providers.
 Luxury gift provider Red Letter Days, for example, went through the certification process and saw a 75 percent reduction in their bounce rate.

 For example, cleaning your list with a validation tool like BriteVerify can help with the list hygiene aspect of your reputation and help identify unknown domains.

 A straightforward way to avoid email bounces is to keep your list clean.
 To learn more about list hygiene, download our Guide “Clueing in on List Hygiene: Catch the Culprit of Poor Email Performance.”